z379652501/mt-genome/README.md

 # mt-genome
 Perls scripts for large-scale analyses of mitochondrial genomes.

+Luo YJ, Endo K, Satoh N (2015) The variable mitochondrial genome of the brachiopod Lingula anatina and its implication for mitochondrial evolution in lophotrochozoans. (in preparation)

 ps01. genbank_db.pl
 Description: Get mt genome(s) in GenBank format.
 Usage example: perl genbank_db.pl Homo sapiens J01415